REVOLV1NG/REVOLV1NG/README.md

 - If you want to get to know me, I'm always available[don't ask me about work, family, outside relationships]

-  Well if you know me then don't drag me into stupid arguments and blame me when I have nothing to do with it.
+_ don't drag me into stupid arguments and blame me when I have nothing to do with it.